Men's Soccer Coaches

-2009 CCC alumnus Sam Greeley is entering into his second year as head men's soccer coach at Clearwater in 2013.
+2009 CCC alumnus Sam Greeley is entering into his third year as the head coach of the Clearwater men's soccer program in 2014.

-While at CCC, Greeley anchored the defense for the Cougars and earned numerous regional and national recognitions from Adidas (NSCAA All-American) and the NCCAA Division II (1st Team South All-Region, Academic All-American, and 1st Team All-American).
+During his time as a student-athlete at Clearwater, Sam anchored the defense for the Cougars and earned numerous regional and national recognitions from Adidas (NSCAA All-American) and the NCCAA Division II (1st Team South All-Region, Academic All-American, and 1st Team All-American).
 He was named Team MVP for the 2006 and 2007 seasons.
 Following his playing career, Sam was voted into the CCC Hall of Fame.
 He served as captain for the Cougars both his junior and senior years.
 He also led Clearwater to a 3rd-place finish nationally in 2007 behind the strength of the top-rated defense in the country, falling to the eventual national champions in a penalty-kick shootout in the national semi-final.

 Schedules and Scores